tehuti-io/tehuti/README.md

 Here is an example usage:

     // set up metrics:
-    Metrics metrics = new Metrics(); // this is the global repository of metrics and sensors Sensor sensor = metrics.sensor("message-sizes");
+    MetricsRepository metrics = new MetricsRepository(); // this is the global repository of metrics and sensors Sensor sensor = metrics.sensor("message-sizes");
     sensor.add("message-sizes.avg", new Avg());
     sensor.add("message-sizes.count", new Count());